 1. Voderup Klint

-Voderup Klint is a natural reserve with 33 meters high cliffs leading down to a rocky beach.
-The steep slopes, covered in green fields hug the coast.
-It is the right place for a picnic or a walk while being amazed by the beauty of nature.
+Voderup Klint is a natural reserve with 33-meter-high cliffs leading down to a rocky beach.
+The steep slopes, covered in green fields, hug the coast.
+It is the right place for a picnic or a walk while being amazed by nature’s beauty.

 2. The Vesterstrand Beach Huts

 The colorful huts lined along the seashore are an iconic image of the Danish island of Aero.
-Some of them are old, and they are treasured property for the Danish people, being handed over from generation to generation.
+Some of them are old and treasured property for the Danish people, being handed over from generation to generation.

 3. Marstal Maritime Museum (Marstal Søfartsmuseum)

-An extensive space about Denmark’s maritime history.
-The museum houses over 200 model ships, paintings, and ships in bottles and it’s full of information.
+This is an extensive space about Denmark’s maritime history.
+The museum houses over 200 model ships, paintings, and ships in bottles and is full of information.
 Free guides are available during summer on Tuesday, Wednesday, and Thursday from 11:00.
 More about the museum here.

 4. Aeroskobing Town Museum

-A small museum about the city of Aeroskobing, where you can find out more about the history, culture, and people of this medieval old town.
+A small museum about the city of Aeroskobing, where you can learn more about this medieval old town’s history, culture, and people.
 More about the museum here.

 5. Hammerichs Hus Museum

-It was once the house of the sculptor Gunnar Hammerich; now, the old building is a small museum that displays antique collections, sculptures, and also one of the largest tiles collections in Denmark.
-More about the museum here.
+It was once the house of the sculptor Gunnar Hammerich; now, the old building is a small museum that displays antique collections, sculptures, and one of Denmark’s largest tile collections—more about the museum here.

 6. Rise Bryggeri

 Rise Bryggeri is a small brewery located in Store Rise village, 7km from Aeroskobing.
-Since 1926, they have been brewing the Aero beer that you can find in stores all over Denmark.
-During the summer, the brewery is open to the public, and beer tastings and guided tours are available.
+Since 1926, they have been brewing Aero beer, which you can find in stores all over Denmark.
+The brewery is open to the public during the summer, and beer tastings and guided tours are available.

 7. Soby Lighthouse (Skjoldnaes Fyr)

-The lighthouse in Soby dates from the 19th century; surrounded by green golf fields and a rocky beach leading down to the sea, it’s the westernmost point of the island.
-Once you get to the top platform, you will be delighted with beautiful views of the sea unfolding in front of you.
+The lighthouse in Soby dates from the 19th century.
+It’s the westernmost point of the island, surrounded by green golf fields and a rocky beach leading down to the sea.
+Once you reach the top platform, you will be delighted with beautiful views of the sea unfolding in front of you.

 READ MORE: Photo Diaries – The beautiful island of Aero